TICKET INFO

 With a cross-cultural and simultaneous narrative structure, Lacrima builds towards a powerful finale, as it follows the process of fabric-making that unfolds over thousands of hours, stitch by stitch.

-Caroline Guiela Nguyen, one of the most visionary directors on the international stage and the first female director in the history of the Théâtre National de Strasbourg (TNS), draws the audience into a finely woven, immersive narrative.
+Caroline Guiela Nguyen, one of the most visionary directors on the international stage, draws the audience into a finely woven, immersive narrative.

 ‘To the people who make the world beautiful…’